 Reading Picture Books about the Resurrection

-A re-enactment of the Lord’s Supper.
+A re-enactment of the Lord’s Supper

 We aren’t well-versed in the tradition of a true Passover feast, but we do our best to celebrate by asking the questions, telling the stories, and sharing in communion as a family.
 The Israelite passover event told in Exodus is a foreshadowing of the passover we find through Christ’s death, burial and resurrection.
-This puts a whole new perspective on Jesus’ celebration of the Passover in the final week before His death.
+This puts a whole new perspective on Jesus’s celebration of the Passover in the final week before His death.

-Drawing the story of Jesus’ Passion Week
+Drawing the story of Jesus’s Passion Week

-Using the powerful methods in Grapevine Studies Resurrection unit, each of us will actually draw the story of Jesus’ death, burial and resurrection as we read it moment-by-moment from God’s Word.
+Using the powerful methods in Grapevine Studies Resurrection unit, each of us will actually draw the story of Jesus’s death, burial and resurrection as we read it moment-by-moment from God’s Word.
 Because Grapevine uses a stick-figure approach, even the youngest in our family is able to draw and visualize this true story.
-Something about drawing as you listen helps cement the facts and truth of God’s word in our brains.
+Something about drawing as you listen helps cement the facts and truth of God’s Word in our brains.

 Hands-On Visual Aids for the Resurrection of Jesus

 Besides Grapevine Studies, we have a few other visual aids we love to use with story-telling to share the story of the Gospel with our kids.
 One of our favorites is Benjamin’s Box with Resurrection Eggs – a small collection of treasures saved by a little boy who followed Jesus’s ministry from beginning to end.
 My kids love this fictional story!
 Check out our huge list of excellent resources for teaching your kids the Resurrection of Jesus.